 Bread is a staple in the Ethiopian diet, eaten with almost every meal.
 People are largely dependent on private bakeries amid an acute bread shortage there.
 The government often says the country has enough wheat reserves for one year and a half.

 An Ethiopian court Friday began considering whether to prolong the detention of ten activists and members of the semayawi, or Blue Party jailed on charges of unauthorized protest after they chanted slogans during the Great Ethiopia Run last Sunday.
 The federal first instance Yeka district court on Friday morning opened a hearing into the activists, seven of them women, who launched a protest on the 11th edition of the annual women run, on Sunday 9 March to demand the release of jailed journalists and politicians.
 The court rejected a request for bail for the activists who have been held in custody for six days.
 Read more…

-Muktar Kedir, a loyal politician and trusted ally of Prime Minister Hailemariam Desalegn, has been elected as head of the Oromo People’s Democratic Organization (OPDO) and president of Oromia region.
-Following the departure of the former president Alemyehu Atomsa, OPDO appointed Muktar, a civil service minster, as president of Oromo regional state.
+Muktar Kedir, a loyal politician and trusted ally of Prime Minister Hailemariam Desalegn, has been elected as head of the Oromo People’s Democratic Organization (OPDO).
+Following the departure of the former chairman Alemyehu Atomsa, OPDO appointed Muktar, a civil service minster, as chairman of the party.